DRom 2.0 Completes Your Online Dating Profile Based On Your DNA

 Online dating and phenotype compatibility.

-DRom 2.0” that uses information from DNA, combines artificial intelligence (AI) and helps to autocomplete your online dating
+DRom 2.0 uses information from DNA, and a trained artificial intelligence (AI) model to help autocomplete your online dating

-DNA to predict phenotypic traits with up to 92% accuracy.
+DNA to predict phenotypic traits with accuracy.

-compatibility rating from DRom 1.0, users can use DRom 2.0 to receive more information about their matches, allowing them to make considerations before an initial communication.
+compatibility rating from DRom 1.0, users can use DRom 2.0 to receive more information about their matches, allowing them to make additional considerations before an initial communication.

-The next steps in DNA dating
+The next steps with DRom2.0

 tea or coffee drinkers, and even a shared liking for thrill-seeker sports like climbing and skydiving.

 Furthermore, DRom2.0 is a substantial enhancement of our existing

-profiles are age-long issues that
+Online dating scams, frauds, and fake profiles are age-long issues that continue to